 Your consumers aren’t the only ones expecting the kind of freedom and flexibility CCaaS provides.

-Because CCaaS doesn’t tie team members to a single physical location, agents can work from anywhere in the world, from the devices they choose (including their own.)
+Because contact center as a service doesn’t tie team members to a single physical location, center agents can work from anywhere in the world, from the devices they choose (including their own.)
 Since CCaaS software instantly syncs conversations across channels and offers real-time notifications, employees can seamlessly work across time zones.